-Figure 28 - Ignitor Button and Control Knob Locations
+Figure 20 - Ignitor Button and Control Knob Locations

-Note: If pilot does not stay lit, refer to Troubleshooting, pages 28 though 31.
+- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - 6.
+With control knob pressed in, push down and release ignitor button.
+This will light pilot.
+The pilot is attached to the rear of the burner.
+If needed, keep pressing ignitor button until pilot lights.
+Note: If pilot does not stay lit, refer to Troubleshooting, page 25.
 Also contact a qualified service technician or gas supplier for repairs.
-Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure.

-Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob.

-Note: If pilot goes out, repeat steps 3 through 7.
+Until repairs are made, light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 3 through 7.
 This heater has a safety interlock system.
-Wait one (1) minute before lighting pilot again.

-- 8. Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise / to the ON position.
-The main burner should light.
+Wait one (1) minute before lighting pilot again. - 8.
+Be sure the slide switch on the front of the receiver box is in the ON position.

-Note: If burner does not light, push the slide switch on the receiver box to the OFF position, then back to the ON position.

-Note: Please wait one minute after shutting off heater to allow the control valve to reset before starting again.
-If heater will not operate, follow the instructions To Turn Off Gas To Appliance, and call your service technical or gas supplier.
+- Turn control knob counterclockwise to the ON position.
+The main burner should light. - Note: If burner does not light, push the slide switch on the receiver box to the OFF position, then back to the ON position. - Note: Please wait one minute after shutting off fireplace to allow the control valve to reset before starting again. - If heater will not operate, follow the instructions To Turn Off Gas To Appliance, and call your service technical or gas supplier.